Human-Guided Fair Classification for Natural Language Processing: Further details on style transfer

-Then, we finetune a BART-based \citep{lewis2019bart} generator $g$ on a mask-filling task on the same data: For every data point $s$, we sample a group from the set of demographic groups $j$ mentioned in $s$, i.e. $\{j:y_{j}(s)=1\}$, skipping sentences $s$ for which no group $j$ meets this criterion.
-Inspired by \citep{reid2021lewis} we mask all of $s$'s tokens that have an above-average attention value for the 11th layer of the classifier $c$, merge consecutive mask tokens into one, and prepend the name of the sampled group $j$ to the masked sentence before fedding it to the generator $g$.
-The generator $g$ is then finetuned to reconstruct $s$ using token-wise Cross Entropy.
-The BART-based generator $g$ is trained starting from the pretrained facebook/bart-large model for a single epoch with batch size 4, again using Adam and a learning rate of $0.00001$.
-For filling in masked sentences, we pick the completion with the largest difference in the classifier $c$'s pre-sigmoid activation for the target and source demographic groups $j'$ and $j$ among candidate sentences produced by a beam search generation using the generator $g$ with width $5$.
 To transfer an example $s$ from mentioning group $j$ to mentioning group $j'$, we follow \citep{lee2020stable} and iteratively mask the token for which masking reduces $p_{c}(y_{j}|x)$ the most, until we reach a threshold of $p_{c}(y_{j}|x)< 0.25$.
 We use this approach rather than the attention-based masking from \citep{reid2021lewis} because of the lack of theoretical motivation for using attention to identify important features \citep{bastings2020elephant}, and because attention scores are the same for all of our model's group-presence prediction heads, rather than specific to a particular group $j$.\footnote{We used attention during the training of $g$, for which dropping out some tokens unrelated to $j$ is less problematic, in order to save resources.} Then, we prepend a verbal representation of label $j'$ to $s$ to form a prompt $p$, and generate a sentence $s'$ as $g(p)$.

 \paragraph{Word replacement} Our word replacement approach is based on the list of words provided in \cite{smith2022m}: Given a sentence $s$ mentioning demographic group $j$ and a target attribute $j'$, we replace all words in $s$ that are on the list associated with $j$ with random words from the list associated with $j'$, replacing nouns with nouns and descriptors with descriptors whenever possible, and nouns with descriptors otherwise.
 The full list of words we used for word replacement is displayed in \cref{table:WR}.